SuperOfficeDocs/superoffice-docs/user-guide/en/forms/submissions/process.md

 ## Change contact

-If you have selected the wrong contact, you can click **Change contact** at the bottom of the side panel to search for another contact.
+If you selected the wrong contact, click **Change contact** at the bottom of the side panel to search for another contact.

 ## Create new company and contact

 If the submitter is not found in SuperOffice, you can create a new contact and company in the side panel.

 1. Click **Create new company and contact**.
-Some fields are populated with information the customer has provided in the form.
+Some fields are populated with information the customer provided in the form.
 2. Fill in the relevant fields.
 3. Click **Add**.
 The new contact and company is added to SuperOffice.